 Top 5 things your need to know about the Asian tiger mosquito

 #1) Asian tiger mosquitoes are aggressive day feeders.

 #2) Asian tiger mosquitoes can breed in minimal amount of water including small puddles, crevices and knots in trees, planter reservoirs and even bottle caps.

 #3) A brood of Asian tiger mosquitoes can hatch in as little as a few days.

 #4) An adult Asian tiger mosquito can live up to 6 months.
 During her lifetime a female Asian tiger mosquito can lay over 2,000.
 This combination is a recipe for disaster, you do the math.

 Our program can kill and prevent mosquitoes, including the Asian tiger mosquito in and on your property all season long.
-Our safe and effective barrier spray will kill what mosquitoes (and ticks) are present and prevent resurgence for 21 days.
+Our safe and effective barrier treatment will kill what mosquitoes (and ticks) are present and prevent resurgence for 21 days.
 Getting started is easy and worry free.
 Our rotation program ensures mosquito control all summer long.

-Contact Mosquito Squad of Southern New Hampshire to learn more about the Asian tiger mosquito and our safe and effective barrier spray program.
+Contact Mosquito Squad of Southern New Hampshire to learn more about the Asian tiger mosquito and our safe and effective barrier treatment program.
 Live mosquito free or die.
 Call now(603) 538-3125 and start living the mosquito free life.